pixelomer/BadApple/README.md

 # bad_apple module

-This is a simple pongoOS module for playing monochrome videos in pongoOS.
-The code does work but it is extremely inefficient and needs to be worked on.
-For example, generating a module from a ~2 MB mp4 file takes at least an hour and the resulting module is 89 MBs in size.
+This is a simple pongoOS module for playing animated GIFs in pongoOS.
+The code does work but since it uses GIFs, compiled modules can be really big.
+For example, generating a module from a ~2 MB mp4 results in a module that is about 54 MBs in size.

 ## Building

-1. If you want to, create your own video files with `convert-frames.py`.
-If you skip this step, Bad Apple frames in the `bad-apple` folder will be used instead.
+1. If you want to, create your own data files with `convert.sh`.
+If you skip this step, Bad Apple data from the `bad-apple` folder will be used instead.
 2. Make sure you cloned pongoOS to `../pongoOS` and compiled it.
 3. Connect your iDevice with pongoOS booted up.
 4. Run `make badapple.bin test`.

 ## Files

-### `./convert-frames.py <frames>`
+### `./convert.sh <gif>`

-You can use this script to generate your own video files.
-See the comment at the top of the file for more information.
+You can use this script to generate your own data files.

 ### `bad-apple`

 This folder contains data for the Bad Apple video.
 See the [README.md file](bad-apple/README.md) for more information.

-### `pongo`, `uzlib`

-These folders contain the headers for pongoOS and uzlib.

-### `uzlib.a`

-This is a prebuilt archive for uzlib.
-The source code was not changed and can be found [here](https://github.com/pfalcon/uzlib/tree/27e4f4c15ba30c2cfc89575159e8efb50f95037e).